-The Academy Trust has considerable reliance on continued Government funding through the ESFA.
-In the year, approximately 94% of the Academy Trust's income (excluding amounts transferred on conversion from the Local Authority or amounts transferred from other academies joining the Trust) was ultimately Government funded.
-Whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms, particularly in light continuing changes in to the National Funding Formula for schools.
+The Academy Trust has considerable reliance on continued Government funding through the ESFA (and Local Authority).
+In the year, approximately 96.0% of the Academy Trust's income (excluding amounts transferred on conversion from the Local Authority or amounts transferred from other academies joining the Trust) was ultimately Government funded.
+Whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms, particularly in light of continuing changes in the National Funding Formula for schools.

-Continuing increases in employment costs, including pension costs association with both the Teachers' Pension Scheme and the Local Government Pension Schemes, and premises costs will also continue to place significant pressure on the Trust's financial position and its ability to deliver balance budgets in the future.
+Continuing increases in employment costs, including pension costs association with both the Teachers' Pension Scheme and the Local Government Pension Scheme(s), and premises costs will also continue to place significant pressure on the Trust's financial position and its ability to deliver balance budgets in the future.